Owner and Senior Hair Stylist… behind the chair since 1999

 Since founding her company in 2005, Julie has become Philadelphia’s “Green Beauty Guide” to those who want to be more environmentally friendly without sacrificing style and glamour.
-She has been recognized locally and nationally as an expert in sustainable and healthier beauty alternatives for women (and men!) who want to look and feel their best.
+She has been recognized locally and nationally as an expert in sustainable and healthier beauty alternatives for all of us who want to look and feel their best.

 Julie’s company, juju salon & organics, is an intersection of wellness, beauty, design, sustainability and community.
 Julie’s mission is to help people live healthier, minimize their carbon footprint and think sustainably.

 The catalyst for Julie’s commitment to health and an organic lifestyle was the birth of her first daughter, Lucie.
 It was then she chose to fully put into practice all she had learned in her studies of Eastern Religion at Temple University as well as her commitment to living a cruelty-free lifestyle. juju, a word found in many cultures, from meaning a “magic or a holistic charm” used for healing in West African culture, to a house fairy that causes minor mischief in Hindi, to a toy or plaything in French, to a form of Nigerian pop music is also Julie’s childhood nickname.
 “As an adopted person whose Columbian heritage was not revealed to me until I was 50 years old, the word ‘juju’ with its many meanings around the world resonated deeply with me.
 In not knowing my biological roots, I found comfort in a word that is meaningful to many cultures.”